Nitrokey/nitrokey-documentation/nethsm/getting-started.rst

    .. warning::

-      Do not use the *BMC Network Port*.
-      The BMC port allows wider system access.
+      Do not use the *BMC Network Port* because it allows wider system access.

    .. figure:: ./images/server-front-with-labels.png
       :scale: 100